LAST UPDATED: February 22nd, 2021

 2# What do you need to do to retain lean muscles during your diet?

-You shouldn’t make calorie deficit through skipping meals and starving yourself.
+You shouldn’t make a calorie deficit by skipping meals and starving yourself.

 Eat healthy food which will provide energy for your body.